SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

     :::warning Do not modify the other values Modifying these values will cause the Sumo Logic apps to function incorrectly
-     * `telegraf.influxdata.com/class: sumologic-prometheus` - Instructs the Telegraf operator what output to use.
+     * `telegraf.influxdata.com/class: sumologic-prometheus`.
+Instructs the Telegraf operator what output to use.
-     * `prometheus.io/scrape: "true"` - Ensures our Prometheus will scrape the metrics.
+     * `prometheus.io/scrape: "true"`.
+Ensures our Prometheus will scrape the metrics.
      * `prometheus.io/port: "9273"`  - Tells prometheus what ports to scrape on.
-     * `telegraf.influxdata.com/inputs` - In the tags section, for example: `[inputs.haproxy.tags]`
+     * `telegraf.influxdata.com/inputs`.
+In the tags section, for example: `[inputs.haproxy.tags]`
-     * `component: “proxy”` - Used by Sumo Logic apps to identify application components.
+     * `component: “proxy”`.
+Used by Sumo Logic apps to identify application components.
      * `proxy_system: “haproxy”` - Identifies the proxy system.
     :::